eeue56/take-home/README.md

 Notice how there's no longer a view.
 The update function is responsible for updating the model, while the router is responsible for writing replies to the client.

+# Future work

+## Create a sensible way of having global footers and headers

+At the moment, it's hard to link things in like stylesheets in each view without having a monolithic view function that rendered conditionally.
+It would be much more ideal to support a way of linking CSS in a header that was somehow included everywhere

+## Session data

+There's no way of storing session data right now.

 # FAQ

 ## Will this be used in production?